meredithspalmer/NatGeo-AI/EdgeImpulse.md

 ## Create an audio project

 Navigate to the Edge Impulse website and login.
-Begin by selecting "Create a New Project".
-Here, we'll create a "Developer" project called "poacher-detector".
+Begin by selecting **Create a New Project**.
+Here, we'll create a **Developer** project we'll call "poacher-detector".

 <p align="center">
   <img src="https://i.imgur.com/srhTOq7.png" width="600"/>